jeffchheng/brains-base/content/blog/2020-02-09-aws-from-front-end-perspective/index.md

 CodePipeline ties your source control, build, and deploy into one neat pipeline.
 You can add actions for test, staging, and prod.
 One stage flows into the next until everything's done.

+### Parameter Store

+Parameter Store is for storing configuration or secrets in one place.
+I'm able to specify who can access a secret through tags, and only those resources are able to retrieve and decrypt the secret.

+For example, I add a client secret.
+I add a tag, where the key is `awscodestar:projectArn` and the value is `arn:aws:codestar:region:account:project/my-project`.
+This means only my CodeStar project can use it during the build step.

+In CodeBuild, I can specify an environment variable `client_secret`, and the value is `/the/path/to/the/client_secret`.
+The next time I rebuild, the CodeStar worker will be able to get and decrypt that parameter, assuming I've added the right access controls (see the IAM section below).

 ### CloudFormation

 CodeStar automatically creates a template.yml.
 In the template, you describe resources you want like "a small server," "route my traffic to a pretty URL," "these're my certifates," "only let these IPs access my app," etc.